Polydisperse polymer fractionation between phases: Abstract

 \section{Abstract}

 Polymer mixtures fractionate between phases depending on their molecular weight.
 Consequently, by varying solvent conditions, a polydisperse polymer sample can be separated between phases so as to achieve a particular molecular weight distribution in each phase.
-In principle, predictive physics-based theories can help guide separation design and interpret experimental fractionation measurements.
-Even so, applying the standard Flory-Huggins model can present a computational challenge for mixtures with many polymeric components of different length, particularly for scarce components at the tails of a distribution.
-Here, we apply our recently-derived exact analytical solution of multi-component Flory-Huggins theory for polydisperse polymers to understand the principles of polymer fractionation for common molecular weight distributions.
-Our method reveals that polymer fractionation is highly sensitive to the shape, and in particular the tails, of this distribution.
-Our results highlight the need for considering the full molecular weight distribution in phase coexistence calculations.
+In principle, predictive physics-based theories can help guide separation design and interpret experimental phase-diagram and fractionation measurements.
+Even so, applying the standard Flory-Huggins model can require numerical computations that hamper the predictions considering the full molecular weight distribution.
+Here, we apply a recently-derived exact analytical solution of multi-component Flory-Huggins theory for polydisperse homopolymers to understand the principles of polymer fractionation for common molecular weight distributions.
+Consistent with previous studies, the method highlights the sensitivity of polymer fractionation to the shape, and in particular the tails, of this distribution.
+Our results provide a systematic approach to evaluate the full molecular weight distribution in phase coexistence calculations over the possible composition space.